Lymington Choral Society is very grateful for the support of its Patrons and Associates.

 We welcome all voice parts, particularly tenors and basses.

 Don’t worry if you have not sung for a while, we are a friendly crowd and will make you feel at home.
-If you love classical music and would like to join us please call Maureen on 01590 641420.
+If you love classical music and would like to join us please call Pat on 07776216580.

 Look forward to meeting you!